Liability defences

 2. this lack of care was a contributory cause towards their injuries

-The court adopts a fairly subjective test when assessing whether the claimant was contributorily negligent.
-It will not only consider whether the claimant acted reasonably in taking the risk but will also take into consideration whether it is 'just and equitable' in the circumstances to reduce the claimant's damages.
-This is a very open test which will depend on the circumstances of the case.
-The task of the court is to apportion
+The court applies a largely subjective test when assessing if the claimant was contributorily negligent.
+It considers not only whether the claimant acted reasonably in taking the risk but whether it is 'just and equitable' in the circumstances to reduce the claimant's damages.
+This is a broad test that depends on the circumstances of the case.
+The court’s role is to apportion relative responsibility rather than measure degrees of carelessness.
+When deciding the level of any deduction

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.